hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 The capability check makes use of the generic ECN echo functionality of a receiver [consider explaining this first].
 A peer (A) transmits the the first packet with the ECN bits set to ECT (either ECT(0) or ECT(1)).
 The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/)

-The other peer (B) receives the packet and just performs the generic ECN echo functionality, i.e. it sends an ACK frame in return, that contains counters that indicates the amount of received bytes with ECT(0),ECT(1) and CE.
+The other peer (B) receives the packet and just performs the generic ECN echo functionality, i.e. it sends an ACK frame in return, that contains counters that indicates the amount of received bytes or packets [T.B.D] with ECT(0),ECT(1) and CE.

 Peer A can confirm that the path direction supports ECN if the counters show a correct amount of bytes received for a valid and expected counter combination.